TomasBoda/agent-lang/thesis.md

   };
 }
 ```
-Firstly, we obtain the initial position of the object declaration.
-Then, we obtain its identifier as well as its agent count parameter.
-The agent count parameter is an expression, therefore we call the `parseExpression()` method to get its value.
-Next, we expect the open brace symbol to indicate the beginning of the agent's body.
-Finally, we loop thrugh the agent's body up to the point we find a closing brace.
-In between these two braces, we know that the agent body can only contain variable declarations.
-Therefore, we check the type of the current token and if it is either `TokenType.Property` or `TokenType.Const`, we parse the corresponding variable declaration and push it to the body of the object declaration.
-Finally, we return the AST node representing the object declaration.
+The parsing of an agent declaration starts by checking if the current token is of type `Agent`.
+If yes, we save its position denoting the start of the agent declaration for future debugging purposes.
+The next token in the right-hand side of the grammar rule is an identifier.
+Therefore, we check if the current token is of type `Identifier` and if yes, we save its value.
+Following the identifier, we expect the next token to be either of type `Number` or `Identifier` denoting the `agent_count` non-terminal.
+Then, we expect an open brace.
+Now comes the interesting part.
+Based on the `agent_body` non-terminal, an arbitrary number of property declarations follows.
+Hence, we parse the list of property declarations until we reach the close brace token.
+Then we know that we reached the end of the agent declaration and can return the AST node representing the agent declaration with all its important metadata.

-It is also important to mention, that the order in which these parser methods call themselves is of high importance, especially in parsing various expressions.
-Let's illustrate this on an example of parsing additive and multiplicative binary expressions.
+It is also important to mention, that the order in which these parser methods call themselves is of high importance, especially in parsing expressions.
+This is due to the mathematical concept of operator precedence.Let's illustrate this on an example of two parsing methods responsible for parsing additive and multiplicative binary expressions.
 ```ts
 private parseAdditiveExpression(): Expression {
   let left = this.parseMultiplicativeExpression();